jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 > If we could load components at runtime and these components were used as the same way as other HTML components, why would I have to centralize the technology or frameworks?
 >

-So adopting Microfrontends is not adopting one framework or technology.
-It's adopting a way to build UI Services that can be consumed at runtime by any application, similar to backend services (http) are consumed.
+**So adopting Microfrontends doesn't mean adopting one framework or technology**.

+> It's adopting a way to build UI Services, technology agnostic, that can be consumed at runtime by any application, similar to backend services (http) are consumed.

-Microfrontends associated to business features can be developed with the best technology or framework according to the complexity, requirements or business context.
+Microfrontends can be developed with the best technology or framework according to the complexity, requirements or business context.

 This doesn't mean that there is no Governance.
-Governace means principles, rules, patterns,...,etc not technical implementations.
-Normally, some "core actions" need to be defined to be implemented in every microfrontend.
+Governace means principles, rules, patterns,...,etc but not technical implementations.
+Usually, some "core actions" need to be defined to be implemented in every microfrontend.
 For instance, actions like language changing to suppont multilanguage sites: your company can set the principle that every Microfrontends should listen to an "language changed" event and reacting to it.

 Similar with Security concerns.
 This needs to be defined globally and teams in charge of microfrontends must follow the patterns and rules.